azavea/geotrellis-collections-api-research/README.md

 #### Server

-To start the app & api servers, run:
+To start the app & API servers, run:

 ```
 rake server